manish200001/documentation/Ldap.md

 ```
 ldapadd -a -c -x -H ldap://localhost:3389 -D "cn=Directory Manager" -W -f 1_Add_Directory.ldif
 ```
+**ldapadd** ldapadd command is used to add entries to an LDAP directory.
+**-a:** This option stands for "append."
+It is used to add new entries to the LDAP directory.

+**-c:** This option stands for "continuous operation."
+It is typically used to continue past errors.
+If an entry fails to add, the process doesn't stop, and the command continues with the next entry.

+**-x:** This option specifies that simple authentication should be used instead of SASL (Simple Authentication and Security Layer).
+It's commonly used for basic username and password authentication.

+**-H ldap://localhost:3389:** This option specifies the LDAP URI, indicating the protocol (ldap) and the hostname with the port number (localhost:3389) of the LDAP server.

+**-D "cn=Directory Manager":** This option provides the DN (Distinguished Name) of the user performing the LDAP operation.
+In this case, it's "cn=Directory Manager."

+**-W:** This option prompts for the password of the user specified with the -D option.
+After entering the command, you'll be prompted to enter the password.

+**-f 1_Add_Directory.ldif:** This option specifies the file (1_Add_Directory.ldif) containing the LDIF data to be added to the LDAP directory.

 **Note**

-When you adding file, If you saw any error like syntax error or object not found its not a error because all the files depend on each other.
+When you adding file, If you saw any error like object not found its not a error because all the files depend on each other.

 **To create 2\_Add\_common\_attribues.ldif**